 In April 2009, the Organization entered into an agreement with the United Way of Delaware and the United Way of Southeastern Pennsylvania (UWSEPA) for information technology hosting services.
-The agreement is in effect through May 2014 update.
-Per the agreement, the Organization is required to pay UWSEPA \$1,500 per month for these services.
+The agreement expired in May 2014, however the arrangement has continued on a month to month basis under the same terms.